 The time spent with your partner is precious, especially if you’re in a long-distance relationship, and you don’t want to use it to practice.

 When you try to speak in their language, you get frustrated.
 You just want to be able to communicate, so you end up switching to your common language most of the time.

 Being able to speak with your partner’s family can be a further push for your studies.

 This works particularly well if they speak broken or no English: there is no other way for you to exchange information with them but to use their language.

-It gets more complicated if they speak perfect English or worse if they’re looking forward to practising it.
+It gets more complicated if they speak perfect English or worse if they’re looking forward to practicing it.
 In this case, the temptation to return to your comfort zone is strong.

-Despite starting with the best intentions, you soon realise it won’t be an easy ride.
+Despite starting with the best intentions, you soon realize it won’t be a smooth ride.

 Of course, you decided to learn the language because of your partner.
 With time, though, it might help to add an additional source of motivation to stay on track.

 It can be moving to the country and needing a certain level to get a job or enter education.

 Or you can start exploring the culture and find something about it that grabs your interest.